OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_PCR.md

       title 'Run PCR'
-      check 'Close all the lids of the pipette tip boxes and pre-PCR rack' check "Take only the PCR tubes (#{sample_refs.to_sentence}) with you" check 'Place the PCR samples in the assigned thermocycler, close, and tighten the lid' check "Select the program named #{PCR_CYCLE} under OS" check "Hit #{'Run'.quote} and #{'OK to 50uL'.quote}" table t
+      check 'Close all the lids of the pipette tip boxes and pre-PCR rack' check "Take only the PCR tubes (#{sample_refs.to_sentence}) with you" check 'Place the PCR tubes in the assigned thermocycler, close, and tighten the lid' check "Select the program named #{PCR_CYCLE} under OS" check "Hit #{'Run'.quote} and #{'OK to 50uL'.quote}" table t